-1.1.1 Nursery (3+)
+1.1 NURSERY (3+)

-Pupils in the Nursery are 3 years old by 1 September in the academic year they enter the College (3+).
+Pupils in the Nursery are 3 years old by the 1st September in the academic year they enter the College (3+).
 Assessments take place in the preceding November and December.
 These are relatively informal and take place in small groups.
 During the session a child's engagement, application and social interaction will be observed and evaluated.
 Parents remain in the assessment room and work on similar activities with the Head of the Junior School in order to put the children at ease.
 Offers of places are made in late December on the basis that children will transfer to one of the Reception classes the following year.

-We accept registrations for our Nursery from birth and early registration is advised.
+We accept registrations for our Nursery from birth and early registration is advised as we are only able to invite the first 50 applicants for assessment.
+The details of other families wishing to register are held on a waiting list and contact will be made should the opportunity to attend an assessment become available.
 Families who miss the opportunity for an assessment at 3+ are encouraged to register for entry at 4+ the following year.

-1.1.2 Reception (4+)
+1.2 RECEPTION (4+)